OpenSlides/openslides-backend/README.md

   Set this variable e. g. to 1 to set loglevel to `debug` and activate Gunicorn's reload mechanism.

+* OPENTELEMETRY_ENABLED

+  Set this variable e. g. to 1 to enable span reporting to an OpenTelemetry collector (defined in the main OpenSlides repository).

 * OPENSLIDES_LOGLEVEL

   In production mode you can set the loglevel to `debug`, `info`, `warning`, `error` or `critical`.
 Default is `info`.